intel/ai-reference-models/models/language_translation/tensorflow/transformer_lt_official/inference/fp32/official/utils/flags/README.md

 ```

 All three arguments are required, but default may be `None`.
 A common optional argument is
-short_name for defining abreviations.
+short_name for defining abbreviations.
 Certain `DEFINE_*` methods will have other required arguments.
 For instance `DEFINE_enum` requires the `enum_values` argument to be specified.

 ## Key Flags